 Prelab:

 Build the logic circuit you designed in Lab 4 on your prototype board.
-Solder the wire-wrapping socket (soldering at the four end pins should be enough to hold it in place securely) for the SN74LS373 before starting to wire wrap.
+Glue the wire-wrapping socket (anchoring it at the four end pins should be enough to hold it in place securely) for the SN74LS373 before starting to wire wrap.

 Laboratory Assignment: